NordicSemiconductor/Android-DFU-Library/documentation/README.md

     @Override
     protected Class<? extends Activity> getNotificationTarget() {
         /*
          * As a target activity the NotificationActivity is returned, not the MainActivity.
 This is because
          * the notification must create a new task:
          *
          * intent.addFlags(Intent.FLAG_ACTIVITY_NEW_TASK);
          *
          * when you press it.
 You can use NotificationActivity to check whether the new activity
          * is a root activity (that means no other activity was open earlier) or that some
          * other activity is already open.
 In the latter case the NotificationActivity will just be
          * closed.
 The system will restore the previous activity.
 However, if the application has been
          * closed during upload and you click the notification, a NotificationActivity will
          * be launched as a root activity.
 It will create and start the main activity and
          * terminate itself.
          *
          * This method may be used to restore the target activity in case the application
          * was closed or is open.
 It may also be used to recreate an activity history using
          * startActivities(...).
          */
         return NotificationActivity.class;
     }

+    @Override
+    protected boolean isDebug() {
+        // Here return true if you want the service to print more logs in LogCat.
+        // Library's BuildConfig in current version of Android Studio is always set to DEBUG=false, so
+        // make sure you return true or your.app.BuildConfig.DEBUG here. return BuildConfig.DEBUG;
     }
+}
 ```
+Remember to add your service to *AndroidManifest.xml*.

 You may use the following class in order to prevent starting another instance of your application: